 Stella's paintings are widely collected.

 Originally from Vancouver, Canada, Stella came from a musical family.
 Her father Mickey Walker was a jazz drummer and Stella loaded in the drums at his gigs and hung out in jazz clubs.
 She began voice study with Agnes Stieda at age 16, continuing with Dr. Jacob Hamm, and later intensively with Lucia Constantinescu.
 Stella sang four seasons in the Vancouver Opera chorus before moving to Toronto in 1993.
-Stella sings in many languages and is an expert voice coach, specializing in repairing damaged voices.
+Stella sings in many languages and is considered an expert voice coach, specializing in repairing damaged voices.

 Stella has specialized in Jewish music, particularly Yiddish art song.
 She has worked with North America's best musicians and premiered works by Srul Irving Glick, Helen Greenberg and Beyle Schaechter Gottesman.
 Stella has worked with many singers and Klezmer bands including Dave Wall and the Flying Bulgar Klezmer Band and Beyond the Pale.

 Stella was a member of the professional choir at Beth Sholom Synagogue for a decade, under the direction of Brahm Goldhamer, with Cantor Eric Moses.
 She has studied cantorial music with Cantor Maissner at Holy Blossom Temple with support from The Toronto Council of Hazzanim and the Art Vogt Memorial Scholarship for Voice.
 Stella studied with Cantor David Rosen at Beth Radom in Toronto where she had an opportunity to lead services.
 Jewish studies with Frieda Forman.

 Stella studied the Cree language at the Carnegie Centre in Vancouver, then at the Native Canadian Centre of Toronto, where she studied N & L dialects, volunteered, was an Elder's Helper and substitute Cree teacher.
 In July 2012 she attended Cree Immersion through First Nations University of Canada at University of Saskatchewan in Saskatoon, studying the Y (Plains Cree) dialect.

 Stella was one of 24 artist educators from across Ontario to participate in a pilot Artist Educator Course - an Indigenous perspective on arts education, with the support of elders, the Royal Conservatory of Music, The Ontario Arts Council, and the Debajehmujig Theatre Group on Manitoulin Island in May 2014.